Jury awards $26M in damages for Unite the Right violence

 The jury did find the defendants liable under a Virginia state law conspiracy claim and awarded $11 million in damages to the plaintiffs under that claim.
 Jurors also found five of the main organizers of the rally liable under a claim that alleged they subjected two of the plaintiffs to intimidation, harassment or violence that was motivated by racial, religious or ethnic animosity.
 The jury awarded the plaintiffs $1.5 million in damages on that claim.

-The final two claims were made against James Alex Fields Jr., an avowed Hitler admirer who intentionally drove his car into a crowd of counterprotesters, killing one woman and injuring 19.
+The final two claims were made against James Alex Fields Jr., an avowed Hitler admirer who intentionally drove his car into a crowd of counterprotesters, killing 32-year-old Heather Heyer and injuring 19 others.
 The jury found Fields, who is serving life in prison for murder and hate crimes, liable on an assault or battery claim and awarded six plaintiffs just under $6.8 million in damages.
 The jury awarded the same plaintiffs nearly $6.7 million on a claim that Fields intentionally inflicted emotional distress on them.

+Heyer's mother, Susan Bro, said the verdict “sends a very clear message that hate speech put into action has consequences.”

+“The defendants were convicted with their own words that showed months of planning went into the rally.
+This was not a spontaneous event," said Bro, who was not a plaintiff in the lawsuit.

 Hundreds of white nationalists descended on Charlottesville for the Unite the Right rally on Aug.
 11 and 12, 2017, ostensibly to protest city plans to remove a statue of Confederate Gen. Robert E. Lee.
 During a march on the University of Virginia campus, white nationalists chanted “Jews will not replace us,” surrounded counterprotesters and threw tiki torches at them.